-- A. As secret ballots are returned to the Ballot Collector, the Ballot Collector shall check off on a sign-in sheet that a ballot has been received for such Unit.
-The inspectors of election and their designee(s) may verify the member's information and signature on the outer envelope prior to the meeting at which the ballots are tabulated.
-Once a secret ballot is received by the inspectors of election, it shall be irrevocable.
-Any subsequent ballots received for the same Unit shall be deemed invalid and shall be discarded. - B. The sealed ballots at all times shall be in the custody of the inspectors of election or at a location designated by the inspectors until delivered to the inspectors at the meeting for the opening of the ballots and the tabulation of the vote.
-After the counting of the ballots and the certification of the election results by the inspectors of election, the ballots shall be transferred to the Association. - C. No person, including a member of the Association or an employee of the Association's management company, if any, shall open or otherwise review any ballot prior to the time and place at which the ballots are counted and tabulated.

-D. After the tabulation of the vote and for nine (9) months after the election or removal, election ballots shall be kept in the custody of the inspectors of election.
-After such time, the custody shall be transferred to the Association and the ballots shall be stored by the Association in a secure place for no less than one (1) year after the date of the election or removal.
-If there is a recount or other challenge to the election process, the inspectors of election shall, upon written request, make the ballots available for inspection and review by an Association member or his or her authorized representative.
+- A. As secret ballots are returned to the Ballot Collector, the Ballot Collector shall check off on a sign-in sheet that a ballot has been received for such unit.
+Subject to validation by the inspector(s) of election, once a secret ballot is received by the inspector(s) of election, it shall be irrevocable.
+Any subsequent ballots received for the same unit shall be deemed invalid and shall be discarded. - B. The sealed ballots at all times shall be in the custody of the inspector(s)s of election or at a location designated by the inspector(s) until delivered to the inspector(s) at the meeting for the opening of the ballots and the tabulation of the vote. - C. No person, including a member of the Association or an employee of the management company, shall open or otherwise review any ballot prior to the time and place at which the ballots are counted and tabulated. - D. The inspectors of election shall not: - 1.
+Deny a ballot to a member for any reason other than not being a member at the time when ballots are distributed. - 2.
+Deny a ballot to a person with general power of attorney for a member. - E. After the tabulation of the vote and for one (1) year after the election or removal, election ballots shall be kept in the custody of the inspector(s) of election.
+After such time, the custody shall be transferred to the Association.
+If there is a recount or other challenge to the election process, the inspector(s) of election shall, upon written request, make the ballots available for inspection and review by an Association member or his or her authorized representative.
 Any recount shall be conducted in a manner that preserves the confidentiality of the vote.

-Section 17.7 TABULATION OF VOTES; QUORUM REQUIREMENT.
+Section 17.9 TABULATION OF VOTES; QUORUM REQUIREMENTS.

-- A. All votes shall be counted and tabulated by the inspectors of election or their designee(s) in public at a properly noticed open meeting of the members or of the Board.
-A quorum of members or a quorum of Board members, as the case may be, must be present if required by the Governing Documents.
-Each ballot received by the inspectors of election shall be treated as a member present at a meeting for purpose of establishing a quorum. - B. The inspectors of election shall confirm that no more than one (1) ballot was returned for each Unit. - C. Any candidate or other member of the Association may witness the counting and tabulation of the votes. - D. In order for the vote for the election of directors to be valid, ballots must be returned by at least a quorum of the Owners if a quorum is required by the Governing Documents.
+A. All votes shall be counted and tabulated by the inspector(s) of election or their designee(s) in public at a properly noticed open meeting of the members or of the Board of Directors.
+A quorum of members or a quorum of Board members, as the case may be, must be present if required by the Association's governing documents.
+Each ballot received by the inspector(s) of election shall be treated as a member present at a meeting for purposes of establishing a quorum.